-Part V: Write a 3 page reflection paper on the whole process.
+Part V: Write a three-page reflection paper on the process.
 Explain in detail your choice for the activity, why you choose the specific CTELDS standards, identify and discuss how the different elements of language and literacy development are present in the activity, and your overall impression of the literacy experience.
+Make sure to include all parts related to this activity when you submit the assignment.